huggingface/transformers/docs/source/testing.rst

 Slow tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The library of tests is ever-growing, and some of the tests take minutes to run, therefore we can't afford waiting for an hour for the test suite to complete on CI.
-Therefore, with some exceptions, most very slow tests should be marked as in the example below:
+Therefore, with some exceptions for essential tests, slow tests should be marked as in the example below:

 .. code-block:: python